Showing posts with label algarve. Show all posts

 doing.
 It soon grew into an award-winning blog with over 100,000 views

 a year.
-I thoroughly enjoyed researching
+I thoroughly enjoyed researching and writing our articles,

 all liberally sprinkled with Dave’s photography.